 Year Ended Year Ended

-December 31, 2013 December 31, 2012 Increase (Decrease) % Change
+December 31, 2014 December 31, 2013 Increase (Decrease) % Change

-\$ 59 000 \$ \$ 59 000 N/A
+\$ 295,00 0 5 59,000 \$ 236,000 400% ó

-Sales of the C-Pulse System to hospitals and clinics under contract in conjunction with our North American FDA clinical trials historically have generated all of our revenue.
-Our C-Pulse System is not approved for commercial sale.
-However, the FDA has assigned the C-Pulse System to a Category B designation, making it eligible for reimbursement at certain U.S. sites during our clinical studies.
+Sales of the C-Pulse System to hospitals and clinics under contract in conjunction with our North American FDA clinical studies historically have generated all of our revenue.
+The C-Pulse System is not approved for commercial sale, however, the FDA has assigned the C-Pulse System to a Category B designation, making it eligible for reimbursement at certain U.S. sites when implanted in connection with our clinical studies.
 Consequently, we are able to invoice hospitals and clinics that are eligible for reimbursement by Medicare, Medicaid or private insurance companies.
-One C-Pulse System device was implanted in 2013 for which we recognized revenue, as compared to none during 2012.
-We expect our revenue will be minimal until we begin enrolling patients in our North American pivotal clinical study at an increased rate and establish reimbursement in our recently initiated post-marketing trial in select countries in Europe.
-Product costs incurred for our clinical trials are deemed to be development costs and, accordingly, are expensed to research and development as incurred.
+As many private insurance companies and certain governmental institutions have a non-coverage policy for experimental or investigational procedures, however, we have not been successful in achieving reimbursement for some implant procedures.
+Five C-Pulse System devices were implanted in 2014 for which we recognized revenue, compared to one during 2013.
+We expect our revenue will be minimal until we begin enrolling patients in our North American pivotal clinical study at an increased rate and establish reimbursement in our post-marketing study in select countries in Europe.
+Product costs incurred for our clinical studies are deemed to be development costs and, accordingly, are expensed to research and development as incurred.